 April is National Stress Awareness Month.
-During this month, doctors and health care professionals will raise awareness about the causes and cures of stress in society.
+During this month, providers and health care professionals will raise awareness about the causes and cures of stress in society.
 This article will explain the origins of stress and provide strategies for coping with it.

 Do you find yourself stressed out from work, family pressure, or any other of the many demands life throws at you?
 If so, you may not realize it, but stress could be negatively affecting your health.
 Research shows that stress is related to many health problems.